-When you look at the knife, the first thing you will notice is the very tough-looking 6 tooth saw back, which provides very little value except to a lethal look.
-The MTech XTreme is a fixed blade, full tang knife which provides extra durability during tough jobs.
+When you look at the knife, the first thing you will notice is the very tough-looking 6-tooth saw back, which provides very little value except to a lethal look.
+The knife features a fixed blade, full tang knife that provides extra durability during tough jobs.

 One of the other features you are sure to notice is the finger protection with defined places for your fingers.
 Because of this, someone with smaller or larger hands may struggle to find the right grip.

 As mentioned above, the blade is made from 440 stainless steel, which has a high amount of carbon steel, without the extra rusting.
 This gives the blade durability and edge retention.
 Another nice feature is the synthetic handle, made with a durable grip to help during rain.
 They added a guard onto the handle to help secure the grip in your hand.

 One factor to note is the blade does not come sharpened.
 This can confuse the buyer, but this is typical for many tactical knives.
 As it comes, the blade will perform fine for stabbing.
 However, a quick sharpening is all that is needed to get the blade ready for sawing and slashing.

 - Bigger finger protection

 - The blade is fixed

 Related: If you’re looking for ways to sharpen your knife on the go, then the Pocket Hunting Knife Sharpener should be ideal for you.
 The base of the sharpener is non-skid which means that you’re provided with enough stability while working with it.